Exceptions

 Conclusion

-In this post, we saw what checked and unchecked exception are.
-Checked exceptions are checked at compile time.
+To conclude, checked exceptions are checked at compile time.
 The compiler will also force the caller of the method to handle it appropriately.
 Use a checked exception if the caller can recover from it.
 For instance, if the file is not found, the caller can create one and retry the call.
 On the other hand, unchecked exceptions are not checked at compile time.
 They denote programming errors.
 These in general should not be caught.